redblade/confservicedss/doc/optimisations/optimisation_scenarios.md

 kubectl --kubeconfig kind-kubeconfig1.yaml get po -n testsp1 -o wide
 ```

-first result: the ECODA offloads are coherent with the spreadsheet
+first result: the ECODA offloads are coherent with the spreadsheet or with the "OptimisationReport" in the ConfServiceDSS UI

 <u><b>test #4.1</b></u>